tranthom618/weather-dashboard/README.md

 reset.css template sourced from http://meyerweb.com/eric/tools/css/reset/ --- v2.0 | 20110126 --- License: none (public domain)

 Various snippets of code have been adapted from various coursework from: University of Toronto - School of Continuing Studies - Coding Bootcamp.

+Research of various syntax, code, or ideas sourced from a culmination of Google Searches and Youtube Demonstrations.

 ## License